Joseph Morelle

 Joseph D. Morelle (/mə'rɛli/ mə-RELL-ee; born April 29, 1957) is an American politician serving as the U.S. representative for New York's 25th congressional district since 2018.
 A Democrat, he was formerly a member of the New York State Assembly representing the 136th Assembly district, which includes eastern portions of the City of Rochester and the Monroe County suburbs of Irondequoit and Brighton.
 Speaker Sheldon Silver appointed him as majority leader of the New York State Assembly in January 2013 and Morelle served as acting speaker in the Speaker's absence.
 He was elected to the United States House of Representatives for New York's 25th congressional district in November 2018 following the death of longtime Representative Louise Slaughter.

 Early life and education

-Morelle was born in Utica, New York, to Gilbert and Juliette Morelle.
+Morelle, who is of Italian American heritage, was born in Utica, New York, to Gilbert and Juliette Morelle.
 Gil was a Korean War veteran, a heating and cooling technician and a lifelong Plumbers and Pipefitters Union member.
 Joe and his three siblings grew up Catholic, on Vayo Street in Irondequoit, where he attended Eastridge High School.
-He received a bachelor's degree in political science from SUNY Geneseo in 1986.
+He received a Bachelor of Arts degree in political science from State University of New York at Geneseo in 1986.

 In his early years, Morelle was a sales manager for a drycleaning and laundry business.
 He got his political start working for State Senator John D. Perry as a constituent services representative in Rochester and legislative aide in Albany.